Following the Human Thread in Social Navigation: Related Work

-\paragraph{Socially-Aware Navigation.} Research in robotics, computer vision, and the analysis of human social behavior explored socially aware representations and models~\cite{survey1}.
-Extending from the realm of collision-free multi-agent navigation~\cite{orca,rvo,cadrl,learned} and navigation in dynamic environments~\cite{mpdyn}, researchers have further expanded their investigations to encompass scenarios involving human presence~\cite{guzzi2013human, socialforces, sa-cadrl, social-graph, socialattention}.
+\paragraph{Socially-Aware Navigation.} Research in robotics, computer vision, and the analysis of human social behavior explored socially aware representations and models~\citep{survey1}.
+Extending from the realm of collision-free multi-agent navigation~\citep{orca,rvo,cadrl,learned} and navigation in dynamic environments~\citep{mpdyn}, researchers have further expanded their investigations to encompass scenarios involving human presence~\citep{guzzi2013human, socialforces, sa-cadrl, social-graph, socialattention}.

-The approach presented in \cite{sa-cadrl} incorporates collision avoidance algorithms like CADRL~\cite{cadrl} while introducing common-sense social rules.
-This integration aims to reduce uncertainty while minimizing the risk of encountering the Freezing Robot Problem~\cite{freeze}.
-Other works~\cite{socialforces, socialattention} seek to model human-agent interaction by employing techniques such as spatiotemporal graphs~\cite{social-graph}.

-Typically, these methods undergo testing in a minimal number of environments that offer complete knowledge about the human positions and velocities~\cite{socialattention, cadrl}, featuring simple obstacles and often assuming collaboration between moving agents\cite{socialforces, socialattention}.
+The approach presented in \citep{sa-cadrl} incorporates collision avoidance algorithms like CADRL~\citep{cadrl} while introducing common-sense social rules.
+This integration aims to reduce uncertainty while minimizing the risk of encountering the Freezing Robot Problem~\citep{freeze}.
+Other works~\citep{socialforces, socialattention} seek to model human-agent interaction by employing techniques such as spatiotemporal graphs~\citep{social-graph}.
+Typically, these methods undergo testing in a minimal number of environments that offer complete knowledge about the human positions and velocities~\citep{socialattention, cadrl}, featuring simple obstacles and often assuming collaboration between moving agents\citep{socialforces, socialattention}.
 In contrast, our focus revolves around SocialNav within expansive indoor environments, characterized by partial knowledge about them, since the agent perceives the environment only through its sensors from an egocentric perspective, and no information about the velocity or position of the human is given to the agent.
 Our \modelname addresses the missing information from the interacting human position, inferring it from the robot's history of actions and status.